 Students who are admitted under the ED plan are obligated to enroll at Gettysburg College.
 Once accepted, ED candidates are expected to validate the offer with a $500 nonrefundable deposit and to withdraw applications submitted to other institutions.

-If students and parents have completed the Financial Aid PROFILE by the appropriate deadline, financial aid awards will be sent to accepted Early Decision students shortly after their acceptance letters.
-Early Decision applicants must complete the Free Application for Federal Student Aid (FAFSA) by February 1.
+If students and families have completed the Free Application for Federal Student Aid (FAFSA) and the Financial Aid PROFILE by the appropriate deadline (November 15 for EDI; January 15 for EDII), financial aid awards will be sent to accepted Early Decision students shortly after their acceptance letters.

 Academic merit scholarships are awarded under both Early Decision and Regular Decision admission.
 Notification will be sent with acceptance letters.